gupta-achal02/Automatic_Sentiment_Analyzer/README.md

 ## Files
 There are two main files `app.py` and `functions.py`.

-`app.py` file contains the code for the Flask app itself, while `functions.py` file contains all the required functions for loading the DistilBERT model and the VADER sentiment analyzer, reading the csv file, and assinging the sentiment labels to create the output csv file.
+`app.py` file contains the code for the Flask app itself, while `functions.py` file contains all the required functions for loading the DistilBERT model and the VADER sentiment analyzer, reading the csv file, and assigning the sentiment labels to create the output csv file.